-The newly-constituted Law Council, successor body to the General Council of the Bar, is given several functions under the Legal Services Act 2017, including regulating standards of anyone practising in the legal profession in Gibraltar, and to implement policies relating to all matters affecting said profession.
+The newly-constituted Law Council, the successor body to the General Council of the Bar, is given several functions under the Legal Services Act 2017, including regulating standards of anyone practising in the legal profession in Gibraltar and to implement policies relating to all matters affecting the said profession.

 Speaking to the Gibraltar Chronicle, Emma commented on the regulatory shakeup brought about by the implementation of the Legal Services Act: “I think the call for regulation has inevitably been a call for unity in terms of the legal profession.
 It consolidates the legal profession and its representative body.

 “We now become more relevant in the regulatory sphere because we are the gateway, the voice which will be knocking at the regulator’s door if there are any issues, [and acting] as an ear for the regulator if they need some guidance.”

 The advent of COVID-19 at the start of the year has undoubtedly caused a different sort of shakeup within the legal community, presenting its own unique set of challenges.
 In addition, the threat of Brexit remains on the horizon.
 Despite this, Emma believes that lawyers are “generally positive” about future prospects.